How to Cook Rice and Whole Grains Unbelievably Fast in Your Pressure Cooker

 - White Rice (long grain, basmati, jasmine, and medium grain): Use 1½ cups water for each cup of uncooked rice.
 Pressure-cook 5 minutes; you’ll end up with about 2 cups cooked rice.

-- Wild Rice: Use 2 cups water for each cup of uncooked rice.
+- Wild Rice: Use 2 cups water for each cup of uncooked wild rice.
 Pressure-cook 20 minutes and be sure to drain the rice after it’s finished cooking.
 You’ll end up with about 2½ cups cooked rice.